easyas123l1/Word-search/README.md

-This React Project is a WordSearch generator for kids that will have a bad word filter.
-The plan is to have multiple size WordSearch to choose from able to enter a finite amount of words/word length depending on size of WordSearch.
-After the generate button is hit the program will render a WordSearch with the words provided at the size provided.
-Then the user will be able to solve WordSearch in the application or print the WordSearch out for fun without a computer.
+This React Project is a Word Search generator for kids that will use a bad word filter.
+The Word Search has multiple sizes to choose from able to enter a finite amount of words/word length depending on size of Word Search.
+After the generate button is hit the program will render a Word Search with the words provided at the size provided.
+If the user needs multiple Word Search of the same words or does not like the generated Word Search they will be able to generate a new one by pushing generate new puzzle.
+A print button to print out puzzles to solve.

-Further addition to the application could include a save feature, load feature, top WordSearch, etc..
+Further addition to the application could include a save feature, load feature, top Word Search, solving the puzzle, bad word filter etc..